 Recent questions from readers have made me realize most of you are unaware of how I review NES games.
-This is no one’s fault but mine.
-When I first started this quest three years ago, I didn’t think it would become as widely read as it has, and thus, that nobody would care how I went about my review process.
+This is my fault.
+When I first started this quest three years ago, I didn’t think it would become as widely read as it has, and thus, that nobody would care how I went about reviewing NES games.
 But time makes fools of us all.
 Three years later, my readership continues to grow on “the regular,” I’m about a hundred reviews from completing the quest, and I still haven’t discussed how I review games (outside of a couple interviews not posted on the site themselves).

-If you were to emulate, what kind of controller would you use?
+2. What kind of controller do you use?

 It really depends on the game.
-If it’s an RPG or a Koei title, I’ll devote some serious hours to it.
 If it’s your traditional platformer, it depends on the depth of the title.
 Something like Bionic Commando I gave a couple hours to get into.
 Rocky and Bullwinkle, on the other hand, received about thirty minutes.
 Contrary to many angry retro gamer’s opinions, it doesn’t take dozens of hours to get the hang of 95% of the NES titles available.